Due to COVID-19 delivery & assembly of orders might get delayed.

 1. Start with saddle soap water – Saddle soap is a leather cleaning soap.
 If you don’t have one of these, you can use a mild soap and warm water.
 This solution helps get rid of light stains and general clean-up.

 1. To rid tough stains – All you need is a cotton bud dipped in rubbing alcohol.
 Dab the spot with the tough stain with the cotton bud.
-It is recommended to use cotton buds to avoid spreading the stain.
+It is recommended to use cotton buds to avoid spreading the stain (leather sofa stain removal).

 How Do You Clean and Moisturize Leather Furniture?

-• Once it’s completely dry, take a clean cloth, take a small amount of coconut oil, and buff the leather sofa
+• Once it is completely dry, take a clean cloth, take a small amount of coconut oil, and buff the leather sofa.

 Conclusion